 Understanding Docker API versioning:

 Each Docker Engine release supports a range of API versions.
-The API is backward-compatible, meaning newer engines support older API versions.
-The docker version command shows both the current API version and the minimum supported version.
+The API is backward-compatible, meaning newer engines also support older API versions.
+The docker version command shows both the negotiated API version and the minimum supported version.
 API version negotiation was introduced in Docker v1.12.0 (API 1.24).

-API version to Docker version mapping (recent versions):
+API version to Docker Engine version mapping (recent versions):

 API version negotiation in SDKs:

-Modern Docker SDKs support automatic API version negotiation.
-This allows the client to automatically downgrade to a compatible API version.
+Modern Docker SDKs support automatic API version negotiation, letting the client downgrade to a version the daemon supports.
 In Go: client.WithAPIVersionNegotiation().
-In Python: use docker.from_env() which handles negotiation automatically in recent versions.
+In Python: use docker.from_env(), which negotiates automatically in recent versions.
+This is the most robust fix because it adapts to whatever daemon you connect to.

 When DOCKER_API_VERSION won't work:

 Setting a lower API version means some newer features won't be available.
 If your workflow requires features from a newer API version, you must upgrade the daemon.
-Also, setting DOCKER_API_VERSION doesn't help if the version you set is still higher than what the daemon supports.
+Note that setting DOCKER_API_VERSION *higher* than the daemon supports will not help — it only makes the mismatch worse; pin it at or below the daemon's maximum.

 Troubleshooting persistent issues: